evktalo/overgod/readme.txt

 Resolution=1 [or 2, 3, 4]
 to
 Resolution=0
+(there are instructions in the file)

 - Colour Text
-If you have trouble distinguishing colours, this option will tell you what colour a symbol is.
+If you have trouble distinguishing colours, this option will tell you in writing what colour a symbol is.